toketsupuurin/ExpandedFurnitureSplit/ExpandedFurniture/Expanded Furniture Readme.txt

 		* Restaurant
 		* Patisserie (might fall under restaurant, I haven't studied the pieces yet.)
 		* Pizza (There's only an oven here.
 I lean toward calling this a decorative piece in the Restaurant set.)
-	* Bathrooms: There is one bathroom set in the entire game.
+	* Bathrooms: (IN PROGRESS) There is one bathroom set in the entire game.
 This won't stand.
+Work has begun on the bathroom pieces.
+They've been separated into their respective mod sets.
 I'm undecided on just how many sets I'll make, and if I'll make a unique one for all 25 sets.
 I do plan to at least make sure there's something suitable for each set, but some might share.
+If I decide a bathroom can be shared I'll make a note of that.
 	* Office: These are more commercial offices than home offices, but I want to do at least 1 more set of higher end office furniture that feels more coherent.
 	* Museum Displays: Most of them are fine, there needs to be some wall mounting options, though, along with some more variety in the modern displays.
 	* Exteriors: There's lots of stuff here.
 Each of the 25 sets really needs to have exterior pieces and trim that fit them.
 Very little actually suits most sets.
 		* Roofs: (2:1 and 1:2 slopes done.)
 Ridgeline blocks are still eventually planned.
 2:1 slopes are called TAO (Two Above One) blocks and 1:2 are OAT (One Above Two).
 Each of these blocks has a "base" end for the fat bit, and a "tip" end for the skinny bit.
 They should be applied in alternating layers.
 TAO blocks can be troublesome if you try you build down.
 For best results, build bottom up with TAO blocks.
 I've looked at Diagonal Roofs.
 They're possible, but will be even more complicated and horrible than the TAO and OAT blocks.
 If I ever make these I will likely split them into their own mod.
 Don't hold your breath.
-They'll be an utter misery to use.
+They'd be an utter misery to use.
 		* Stairs: Frankly, I feel like I could just say "use roofs" and call it a day, but actual stair pieces that suit trim sets could look pretty sharp.
 		* Doors & Door Frames: Loads of variety and yet I never find one that fits like I want it to.
 There will be many.
 		* Windows & Window Frames: Ranch is the only set that got any attention here.
 All the others need to come up to snuff.
 Also: "transparent" glass windows for when you want to enjoy the view.
 I'll have to do research into other mods to see what's been done.